IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/README.md

 # Deploy Red Hat OpenShift Cluster in VPC Server Instance via Satellite Host

 Explore IBM Satellite capabilites in deploying Red Hat OpenShift Cluster utilizing Satellite host.
 This method is only for demo or proof-of-concept (PoC).
-For production environment use IBM Red Hat OpenShift in IBM Cloud via Satellite Host in other cloud providers (e.g. GCP, AWS, Azure, etc) or in on-prem resources.
+For production environment use IBM Red Hat OpenShift in IBM Cloud via Satellite Host in other cloud providers (e.g. GCP, AWS, Azure, etc) or on-prem resources.

 ## IBM Cloud Services